pastfalk/LEOPARD/Readme.txt

 kend   - The upper border of the wavenumber interval the user intends to investigate.

-nk     - Here, the user can choose the required wavenumber resolution. nk determines at how many points DSHARK will evaluate the dispersion relation within the chosen wavenumber interval.
+nk     - Here, the user can choose the required wavenumber resolution. nk determines at how many points the code will evaluate the dispersion relation within the chosen wavenumber interval.

 Note: